 Apply for Business Licenses and Permits

-Depending on what your business does and where it is located, there will likely be various business licenses and permits needed before starting.
+Depending on what your business does and where it is located, various business licenses and permits will likely be needed before starting.
 Some common registrations include:

 - Business privilege license: Every business is required to obtain a business privilege license from the Alabama Department of Revenue.

-- Business license: In addition to the state of Alabama business privilege license, many cities also require businesses to obtain licensing before they can start.
+- Business license: In addition to the state of Alabama business privilege license, many cities require businesses to obtain licensing before starting.

 - Professional license: In Alabama, certain types of businesses, such as beauty shops, photographers, restaurants, and others, require professional licensing.